 Section 1.6.
 Tautologies and Proofs.
 Most students have an easy time with tautologies.
-They love Theorem 1.6.5 (page 77) which explains a lot about proofs.

 The preview with actual proofs and manipulation of forms is harder.
 It needs to eventually be mastered, but maybe not yet.
 It is good for the students to know where they are going.
-The exposure is important, but they need all of Chapter 2 before we can hope for mastery.
+The exposure is important, but they need Chapter 2 before we can hope for mastery.
 However, this preview prepares them to expect to translate sentences (to exhibit the connectives) and then rearrange sentences (into useful logically equivalent forms).